We’re Here For Health – You Can Be Too

 - About one third of LGBT Australians experience domestic violence.

-- Up to 85% of LGBTI Australians have experienced discrimination and exclusion in the places where they live, work, study and play.
+- Up to 85% of LGBT Australians have experienced discrimination and exclusion in the places where they live, work, study and play.

-The information and services we provide – such as counselling, substance support, anti-violence initiatives and inclusion programs – as well as the advocacy and research we undertake, all help improve the health of LGBTI people and their families.
+The information and services we provide – such as counselling, substance support, anti-violence initiatives and inclusion programs – as well as the advocacy and research we undertake, all help improve the health of sexuality and gender diverse people and their families.
 The problem is that much of this work is not supported financially by government and so we rely on money we raise from people who care about the health of their community.

 Make A Difference